seanj06/Vincenzos/README.md

 * When adding my hamburger menu i noticed that when expanded the menu was wider than the page width which caused there to be a horizontal scroll bar.
 To fix this i removed any default margin and padding from the menu.

 * When testing the menu page on smaller screen devices I noticed that the menu section containers were overflowing to the side of the screen.
-To fix this i added a media query to re size the containers appropriately.
+To fix this I added a media query to re size the containers appropriately.

 #### Unsolved bugs